How We Make Decisions

 We also carry out a programme of public consultation on a wide range of policing issues, via surveys, focus groups and engagement with specific minority groups to ensure the views of the public are represented across all communities.

 Victim Satisfaction Surveys

 In general victims tell us that they are satisfied with the service that we are providing them with.
-Taking the whole experience into account 84% of victims said that they were satisfied with the way their crime was dealt with.
-Victims also tended to be satisfied with the way that they were treated by officers; 94% indicated that they were satisfied.
-However, satisfaction with the way we keep victims informed about the progress of their crime is lower at 71% and your feedback tells us that we need to do more to provide you with information about the progress of the crime you have reported.
+Taking the whole experience into account 75% of victims said that they were satisfied with the way their crime was dealt with.
+This has fallen slightly in recent years; your feedback tells us we need to ensure victims receive the best level of service throughout the entire process.
+Victims also tended to be satisfied with the way that they were treated by officers; 95% indicated that they were satisfied.
+Satisfaction with the way we keep victims informed about the progress of their crime has seen an increase with 80% of our victims saying they are satisfied with the follow up the received.

 Frequently Asked Questions

 Why have you passed my details on to a private research company?